 Before creating a BOM, decide on the important details that are required from it and design the BOM to meet those requirements.
 Customise the BOM to the unique demands of your project or build.

-Include adequate detail
+Include sufficient detail

 Include as much helpful information as possible to ensure the BOM is as clear, detailed, and accurate as possible.
 While some types of information aren’t always helpful, a general rule of thumb is the more detail, the better.